 If a pupil fails to grasp a concept or procedure, this is identified quickly and early intervention (usually on the same day) ensures the pupil is ready to move forward with the whole class in the next lesson.
-Marking is carried out, where possible, as part of the lesson whereby children have immediate feedback and can identify if they need intervention to ensure that they keep up and that all can master concepts before moving to the next part of the curriculum sequence.
-Our approach is for no pupil to be left behind - a 'keep up not catch up' approach.
+Marking is carried out, where possible, in class to ensure that children have immediate feedback and can identify if they need intervention to ensure that they keep up and that all can master concepts before moving to the next part of the curriculum sequence, allowing no pupil to be left behind - a 'keep up not catch up' approach.